 Pierre is not one of my direct line ancestors.
-However, his progeny have married into the direct line with such frequency that this page may provide a smoother flow of information.
+However, his progeny have married into the direct line with such frequency that this page is necessary.

 Pierre Gilles Noel was born 2 September 1771 in Vecheres, Québec, Canada to Joseph Marie Noel & Madeleine Bilodeau.
 On 22 July 1799, he married Archange Dragon dit Ethier or Hetier.; other variations of her name are Etheir dit Dragon and Hetier dit Dragon.
 She was born in Canada around 1780; her parents were Louis Dragon & Archange Bourdon.

 Pierre, a farmer, was educated enough to be able to sign his name, as evidenced by his signature appearing on the birth and marriage records of his three known children.
 At some point, the couple relocated to St. Valentin, where they lived out their lives.
 Pierre was the first to die, on 8 January 1844, and was buried at St. Valentin the next day.
 Eleven years later, Archange succumbed to death on 30 April 1855, and was buried the next day with her husband.1

 Pierre Gilles and Archange had three known children:

 Simon Pierre was born 1 September 1800 in Lacolle, Québec, Canada, but was not baptized until 17 October at St. Joseph's in Chambly--the same church that his parents had been married in.1

 Simon became a painter by trade.
 On 29 September 1829, he married Dosithee Tremblay at St. Cyprien church in Napierville, Québec.
 She was the daughter of Denis Leon Tremblay & Marguerite Allard, born to them 31 May 1813 at Baie-St-Paul, Québec.1

 No death details are known for Simon Pierre and Dosithee Tremblay.

 Simon Pierre and Dosithee had the following known children: